 Start small by reporting not only traffic, crawlability, and rankings, but add in complementary information like site speed, user engagement, and conversions.
 Next, connect your projects to larger marketing and/or product initiatives and demonstrate cross-team alignment.
 Seek to eventually quantify the value you create to the business overall (and maybe the bottom line).”

-"My advice would be to – assuming you got the SEO fundamentals nailed, understand the business you are working for first and foremost.
+“My advice would be to, assuming you got the SEO fundamentals nailed, understand the business you are working for first and foremost.
 Why does the business exist?
 What are the key value propositions?
 And always remember business strategy comes first.
-It is your job to create a SEO strategy to deliver on the business strategy, not the other way around.
+It is your job to create an SEO strategy to deliver on the business strategy, not the other way around.
 No business works with SEO best practices front of mind.

 I have experienced many senior SEOs not understanding that, becoming obstacles to the business rather than assets, and creating friction to adopt SEO specially in larger corporations with legacy ways of working.